 visit by reservation only at the Maison du Pilier-Rouge as part of guided tours (3 € / duration 45 minutes)

-free entry in summer
+free admission in summer

 _

-Taking a tour of the La Visitation site
+Take a tour of the La Visitation site

 La Visitation